spaceshark123/Word2Vec/README.md

 ## Key Features

 - __CBOW and Skip-gram Support__: Implements both Continuous Bag of Words and Skip-gram models to allow flexible training and testing.
+- __User-friendly Console Interface__: Everything is wrapped in an easy-to-use console interface using commands to perform tasks, similar to a shell terminal.
+This allows for no-code experimentation with the Word2Vec embedding model.
 - __Customizable Parameters__: Allows users to adjust parameters such as learning rate, embedding size, context window size, minimum word frequency, and number of training epochs.
 - __Vector Operations__: Supports vector arithmetic and cosine similarity calculations to find relationships between words.
 - __Corpus Processing__: Includes functionality to read, clean, and preprocess text corpora, handling tokenization and normalization.